Syrian civil war: Casualties

-Human rights violations
+Human rights violations and war crimes

-United Nations and human rights organizations have asserted that human rights violations have been committed by both the government and the rebel forces, with the "vast majority of the abuses having been committed by the Syrian government".
-Numerous human rights abuses, Political repression, war crimes and crimes against humanity perpetrated by the Assad regime throughout the course of the conflict has led to international condemnation and widespread calls to convict Bashar al-Assad in the International Criminal Court (ICC).
+United Nations and human rights organizations have documented that human rights violations have been committed by both the government and the rebel forces, with the "vast majority of the abuses having been committed by the Syrian government".

+Numerous human rights abuses, political repression, war crimes and crimes against humanity perpetrated by the Assad government throughout the course of the conflict led to international condemnation and widespread calls to convict Bashar al-Assad in European courts and in the International Criminal Court (ICC).

 According to three international lawyers, Syrian government officials could face war crimes charges in the light of a huge cache of evidence smuggled out of the country showing the "systematic killing" of about 11,000 detainees.
 Most of the victims were young men and many corpses were emaciated, bloodstained and bore signs of torture.
 Some had no eyes; others showed signs of strangulation or electrocution.
 Experts said this evidence was more detailed and on a far larger scale than anything else that had emerged from the then 34-month crisis.
+Atrocities committed by the Assad regime have been described as the "greatest war crimes of the 21st century", with chilling revelations of torture, rapes, massacres and extermination being leaked through the 2014 Caesar Report, which contained photographic evidence gathered by a dissident army photographer who worked in Ba'athist military prisons.
+According to international lawyer Stephen Rapp: We've got better evidence—against Assad and his clique—than we had against Milosevic in Yugoslavia, or we had in any of the war crimes tribunals in which I've involved in, some extent, even better than we had against the Nazis at Nuremberg, because the Nazis didn't actually take individual pictures of each of their victims with identifying information on them.

-The UN also reported in 2014 that "siege warfare is employed in a context of egregious human rights and international humanitarian law violations.
+The UN reported in 2014 that "siege warfare is employed in a context of egregious human rights and international humanitarian law violations.
 The warring parties do not fear being held accountable for their acts".
-Armed forces of both sides of the conflict blocked access of humanitarian convoys, confiscated food, cut off water supplies and targeted farmers working their fields.
+Armed forces of both sides of the conflict blocked access to humanitarian convoys, confiscated food, cut off water supplies and targeted farmers working their fields.
 The report pointed to four places besieged by the government forces: Muadamiyah, Daraya, Yarmouk camp and Old City of Homs, as well as two areas under siege of rebel groups: Aleppo and Hama.
 In Yarmouk Camp 20,000 residents faced death by starvation due to blockade by the Syrian government forces and fighting between the army and Jabhat al-Nusra, which prevents food distribution by UNRWA.
 In July 2015, the UN removed Yarmouk from its list of besieged areas in Syria, despite not having been able deliver aid there for four months, and declined to say why it had done so.
 After intense fighting in April/May 2018, Syrian government forces finally took the camp, its population now reduced to 100–200.